 At Happy Pets Royal Palace in Chandler, part of our pet care specialists’ uniform is, in fact, a tiara!
 We treat your little Princes and Princesses like the royalty they are, so we want to look perfect for them, too.
 One of those tiaras is a replica of the Diamond Bandeau, and we love how it sparkles.
 It remains one of our favorites.
 We would like to share the history behind the tiara, which makes it all the more beautiful.

 When King George V of England, then Duke of York, married Princess Victoria Mary “May” of Teck on July 6th, 1893, it caused quite a joyful stir.
-The wedding was held at the Chapel Royal at St. James Palace which had hosted Queen Victoria’s marriage to her beloved Prince Albert over 50 years before.
+The wedding was at the Chapel Royal at St. James Palace.
+This is where Queen Victoria’s married her beloved Prince Albert over 50 years before.
 Along with the grand festivities that were to take place, George and Mary received a rather glittering collection of wedding gifts.

 The County of Lincoln, or Lincolnshire, wished to present the royal couple with a wedding gift.
 The Earl of Brownlow, Lord Lieutenant of Lincolnshire, said he, “. . . endeavored to find out what would be most acceptable,” and he “. . . believed that Her Serene Highness Princess May would particularly value something in the nature of a brooch with a single pearl or diamond in the centre, set with diamonds.
 It would be an ornament that Her Serene Highness could wear now, and probably in a still higher position.”

 For this reason, the Earl of Brownlow established a bank account to receive funds from willing participants residing in Lincolnshire, subscriptions not to exceed 5£.
-Everyone from earls, countesses, majors, esquires, and reverends all contributed, raising over 300£ ultimately to commission a brooch that could also be worn as a pendant if desired.
-It was set with nine diamonds surrounding a larger center diamond, and it became known as The County of Lincoln Brooch.
+Everyone from earls, countesses, majors, esquires, and reverends all contributed.
+Over 300£ was raised to commission a brooch that could be worn as a pendant.
+It was set with nine diamonds surrounding a larger center diamond and became known as The County of Lincoln Brooch.

-The brooch was presented to Princess Mary on the 5th of July, 1893, one day before her wedding, and she was reported to have been heartily pleased with it, promising to wear it often.
+The brooch was presented to Princess Mary on the 5th of July, 1893, one day before her wedding.
+She was reported to have been heartily pleased with it and promised to wear it often.

 Keeping to her promise, she did wear it often, both as a brooch and pendant.
 In 1932, once she was the queen of Great Britain and had gracefully established a reputation for having a beautiful collection of jewels and tiaras, she commissioned a special tiara to showcase the brooch.